opentok/OpenTok-PHP-SDK/README.md

 `OpenTokSDK` takes 2-3 parameters:
 > key (string) - Given to you when you register
 > secret (string) - Given to you when you register
 > Production (Boolean) - OPTIONAL.
 Puts your app in staging or production environment.
-Default falue is `FALSE`
+Default value is `false`
 For more information about production apps, check out <http://www.tokbox.com/opentok/api/tools/js/launch>

 <pre>